 There are many benefits of utilizing a content calendar.
 Most notably are these three: strategy, planning, and accountability.

-- Strategy.
-With everything in the grand scheme easily viewable thanks to the calendar, it’s a heck of a lot easier to ensure your strategy is in focus.
-Most content calendars should include a of column or feature that lets you know what topic is.
-The calendar will also include notes for your copy, so you can double-check to make sure the new promotional hashtag makes it in the post, or that your call-to-action button is the most appropriate for your post.
+- Strategy: With everything in the grand scheme easily viewable thanks to the calendar, it’s a heck of a lot easier to ensure your strategy is in focus.
+Most content calendars should include a column or feature that lets you know what the topic is.
+The calendar will also include notes for your copy.
+This way, you can double-check to make sure the new promotional hashtag makes it in the post, or that your call-to-action button is the most appropriate for your post.
 A “notes” section on your calendar could be a great spot for this information.

-Making a great content calendar is a subjective art.
-You’re going to need to customize the calendar in order to fit the needs of your client and of your team.
-But, check out this sample blog content calendar and sample social media content calendar if your team is new to content calendars, or even just starting to get into the marketing gig.
+Making a great content calendar is subjective.
+You’re going to need to customize the calendar to fit the needs of your client and of your team.
+Check out this sample blog content calendar and sample social media content calendar if your team is new to content calendars!

 If you decide against one of our templates, then my feelings will be deeply hurt- not.
 All joking aside, after skipping on the templates, you’re going to need to make sure that you have at least the following when going to build your content calendar: